Village: Portugal

-Villages are more usual in the northern and central regions, Azores Islands and in the Alentejo.
-Most of them have a church and a "Casa do Povo" (people's house), where the village's summer romarias or religious festivities are usually held.
+Villages (aldeias, singular: aldeia) are more usual in the northern and central regions, Azores Islands and in the Alentejo.
+Most of them have a church and a Casa do Povo (people's house), where the village's summer romarias or religious festivities are usually held.
 Summer is also when many villages are host to a range of folk festivals and fairs, taking advantage of the fact that many of the locals who reside abroad tend to come back to their native village for the holidays.

 Netherlands

 In the flood-prone districts of the Netherlands, particularly in the northern provinces of Friesland and Groningen, villages were traditionally built on low man-made hills called terpen before the introduction of regional dyke-systems.
 In modern days, the term dorp (lit. "village") is usually applied to settlements no larger than 20,000, though there's no official law regarding status of settlements in the Netherlands.